OWASP/www-project-developer-guide/draft/04-foundations/06-security-champions.md

 #### Security champion role

-Security Champions are active members of a development team that act as the "voice" of security within their team.
+Security champions are active members of a development team that act as the "voice" of security within their team.
-Security Champions also provide visibility of their team's security activities to the application security team, and are seen as the first point of contact between developers and a central security team.
+Security champions also provide visibility of their team's security activities to the application security team, and are seen as the first point of contact between developers and a central security team.

 There is no universally defined role for a security champion, but the [Security Culture project][scculture]